Updated Dec. 30th, 2020, original post May 27th, 2020

 - if the beneficiary voluntarily requests termination of Medicaid benefits.

 N.C.
-Medicaid Program expands access to telemedicine: (March 23) Medicaid is temporarily modifying its Telemedicine and Telepsychiatry Clinical Coverage Policies to better enable the delivery of remote care to Medicaid beneficiaries.
-In addition to telephone conversations and secure electronic messaging, the modifications will include the use of two-way real-time interactive audio and video to provide and support physical and behavioral health care when participants are in different physical locations.
-Read more.
+Medicaid Program expands access to telemedicine: (last updated December 2020) In March, N.C.
+Medicaid temporarily modified its Telemedicine and Telepsychiatry Clinical Coverage Policies to better enable the delivery of remote care to Medicaid beneficiaries.
+In addition to telephone conversations and secure electronic messaging, the modifications included the use of two-way real-time interactive audio and video to provide and support physical and behavioral health care when participants are in different physical locations.
+These changes will remain in effect until the North Carolina State of Emergency is declared to be over or when the policy is rescinded.

 - providing services in alternative settings;